Punctured tubular neighborhoods and stable homotopy at infinity: Appendix: quadratic orientations and isomorphisms, cycles and degree

-By assumption, the middle vertical map, induced by the restriction of $f$, is an isomorphism.
+By assumption, the middle vertical map, induced by the restriction of $f$, is an equivalence.
 Moreover, the right-most vertical map is an equivalence according to the \cdh-descent property of $\T$ (see \cite[3.3.10]{CD3}). \end{proof}

 In particular, one can use any suitable resolution of singularities of a pair $(X,Z)$ to compute the punctured tubular neighborhood of $(X,Z)$.
 More precisely, if we can find a cdh-excisive morphism $(Y,T) \rightarrow (X,Z)$ such that $(Y,T)$ is smooth over the base $S$, then applying \Cref{prop:TN_weakly_smooth} and \Cref{cor:cdh-invariance}, we get $\TN_S(X,Z) \simeq \htp_S(N_{T/Y}^\times)$.
 We obtain several examples from singularity theory in this way --- $S$ can be any base, the spectrum of a field $k$ or even of $\ZZ$. \begin{ex}